spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/migrations/index.html.md

 ## GitLab Self-Managed to GitLab.com Migration Notes
+- There are specific cases where migrating to SaaS might not be the best recommendation.
+Here are some considerations when working with the customer to decide on whether or not SaaS is the best solution:
+   1. Is the customer using something other than GitLab CI?
+If so, are they able to establish connectivity between their CI tool and GitLab.com?
+There are occassionally issues that prevent them from using GitLab and their CI/CD tools, i.e. the customer is not able to convince their network security team to adjust firewall configurations to be able to use their CI/CD tool behind their firewall with GitLab SaaS.
+   1. If the customer has a very large number of projects, this could become a change management challenge as well as be cost prohibitive to do the migration.  e.g. for one customer recently, who has been having performance issues in their self-managed instance, it was going to take $400k and 150+ days to migrate them to SaaS (1600 users and 20k+ projects).
+GitLab Dedicated might be a better option for some customers who are using Ultimate.
+   1. The customer may be using some self-managed features that they are insistent on continuing to use that aren't available on SaaS (e.g. server hooks).
+See [Differences Between Self-Managed and SaaS](https://about.gitlab.com/handbook/marketing/strategic-marketing/dot-com-vs-self-managed/#all-differences-between-gitlab-saas-and-self-managed) for more information.
+   1. The customer may have very large GitLab projects that would be difficult to migrate to SaaS, and they would need to [pay for additional storage consumption](https://about.gitlab.com/pricing/) in order to use SaaS; plus there are known git and CI performance issues when customers have very large monorepos.
 - [Migrating from Self-Managed to SaaS](/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/migrations/SM-to-SaaS/) has additional information, rough order magnitude estimates, and common customer questions
 - see [Congregate Features Matrix](https://gitlab.com/gitlab-com/customer-success/professional-services-group/global-practice-development/migration/congregate/-/blob/master/gitlab-migration-features-matrix.md) to see a comparison of GitLab ui migration vs Congregate migration and gain a better understanding of which features get migrated and which don't.
 - Migrations from one GitLab instance to another using Congregate require that the group and project structure of the source system is retained during migration.